strapi/documentation/docusaurus/docs/dev-docs/configurations/sso-providers/entra-id.md

 :::prerequisites

 - [Properly configure Strapi for SSO](#required-configuration-before-setting-up-sso)
-- Create your REPLACEME OAuth2 app by following the steps in the [TODO](https://TODO).
+- Create your EntraID OAuth2 app by following the steps in the [EntraID/Azure Portal](https://learn.microsoft.com/en-us/entra/architecture/auth-oauth2).
+  - It's important to review the [OAuth application types](https://learn.microsoft.com/en-us/entra/identity-platform/v2-app-types#web-apps) as Strapi only supports "web" applications.
 - Gather the required information to set as environment variables in your Strapi project:
+  - MICROSOFT_CLIENT_ID
+  - MICROSOFT_CLIENT_SECRET
-  - // TODO
+  - MICROSOFT_TENANT_ID

 :::